arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing-3.md

 I always suspected that the low adoption of TDD might be partly due to its poor naming.
 Some developers who never practiced TDD find it counterintuitive that they are supposed to write a test for an implementation even before that implementation exists.
 How can you blame them?
 It really sounds crazy.

 If only tests were presented as *requirements expressed with code*, the same skeptic developers would probably find TDD completely natural: of course you produce the code only after the requirements!
 Of course it would be absurd to write requirements as an afterthought.<br/>
-If TDD was called *Requirement-Driven Design*, maybe there will be less resistance to the approach.
+If TDD was called *Requirement-Driven Design*, maybe there would be less resistance to the approach.

-Along these lines, I think it would be fair to call TDD "Example-Driven Development", and PBD "Requirement-Driven Development".
+Along these lines, I think it would be fair to call TDD "*Example-Driven Development*", and PBD "*Requirement-Driven Development*".

 This leads us to the definition of "Property", which I intentionally pushed back as much as possible.
 Before, I wished you to build an intuition of what PBT was really about.

 # Properties
 A Property is an observation on a piece of code that we expect to hold true regardless of the inputs.

-To a certain extent, an assertion in TDD is a property that holds for a specific input:
+To a certain extent, an assertion in TDD is a property that holds for a specific input.
+Take this case:

 ```csharp
 record Product(Guid Id, string Name, Category Category, decimal Price);